opengeokube/kit4dl/README.md

 1. The definition of the model (e.g. PyTorch model) in the `.py` file.
 1. The configuration in the `[model]` section of the configuration file.

-The file with the model definition should contain a subclass of `MLKitAbstractModule` abstract class of the `kit4dl` package.
+The file with the model definition should contain a subclass of `Kit4DLAbstractModule` abstract class of the `kit4dl` package.
 The subclass should implement, at least, abstract methods `configure` and `run_step`.
 In the `configure` method, the architecture of the network should be defined.
 In `run_step` method, it turn, the logic for single forward pass should be implemented.